jhollowe/proxmoxer/README.rst

 This will connect by default to PVE through the 'https' backend.

-To define service to PVE or PMG, include service option into script:
+To select a different service, use the `service` argument (currently supports PVE and PMG):

 **Define PVE connection:**